How Fan Campaigns Have Saved (and Almost Saved) Cancelled Shows

 Lucifer — Saved by Netflix

 Fox cancelled Lucifer after three seasons in May 2018.
 Fans immediately launched the #SaveLucifer campaign, which became the #1 trending topic on Twitter worldwide.
-The cast and crew joined in.
-Warner Bros. began shopping the series to other platforms.
+According to Deadline, the campaign generated over 4 million tweets in its first week alone, with fans, cast members, and even the show's official account flooding the platform with renewed support.
+Warner Bros.
+Television, which produced the series, began shopping it to other platforms.
 Within a month, Netflix picked it up for a fourth season.
 The show ran for three more seasons and earned a proper ending.
 The penultimate episode of season 4 was even titled "Save Lucifer" in honour of the campaign.

 Brooklyn Nine-Nine — Saved by NBC